rajkorde/ExamGPTCloud/README.md

 ### 3.1 Software design

-The implementation mostly follows the [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) and the create_exam() API is handled as a choreographed [SAGA pattern](https://microservices.io/patterns/data/saga.html).
+The implementation follows the [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) and the create_exam() API is handled roughly as a choreographed [SAGA pattern](https://microservices.io/patterns/data/saga.html).

 Most of the backend code resides in `examgpt-backend/examgpt-backend`.
 Following the practices of hexagonal architecture, the folder structure is broken down as follows:

 - `entrypoints` - contains code for all the lambda handlers.
-- `domain` - This folder handlers all the core logic, domain commands and abstractions
+- `domain` - This folder handles all the core classes and logic, domain commands and abstractions
   - `model` - Contains all the core classes.
   - `ports` - Contains all the abstract classes for external service integration
   - `commands` - Contains classes that define the inputs for all the domain commands (eg create_exam, save_chunk etc).
-All inputs for all commands are pydantic classes, so the input validation logic is separated from business logic
+All inputs for all commands are pydantic classes, so the input validation logic for domain commands is separated from business logic.
   - `command_handlers` - Contains the implementation for all the domain commands (eg create_exam, save_chunk etc) using the service abstractions defined in ports folder.
-  - `ai` - Contains all implementation for AI based codes using the service abstractions defined in ports folder.
+  - `ai` - Contains implementation for AI based codes using the service abstractions defined in ports folder.
   - `chat` - Contains helper classes for Telegram Bot implementation
   - `chunker` - Contains abstractions and classes for chunking pdf files.
 - `adapter` - Contains the concrete classes that implement all the abstractions from ports directory